-- 1. For the entrance examination as referred to in article 7.29 of the Act, hereinafter referred to as the colloquium doctum, the following requirements are set: - English: - Proficiency in English to be proven by: - a.
-TOEFL (iBT): minimum overall score 80, minimum sub-score 18 (Reading, Listening and Speaking) and 21 for Writing. - b.
-IELTS: minimum overall score 6.5, minimum sub-score 6.0 (Reading, Listening, Speaking and Writing). - c.
-Cambridge: B2 First (FCE), C1 Advanced (CAE) or CPE C2 proficiency with minimum overall score of 176 and minimum subscores of 170. - d.
-Cambridge C1 Business Higher (BEC Higher) with minimum overall score 176 and minimum subscores of 170. - e.
-International Baccalaureate Certificate English A SL min. grade 5, English A HL min grade 4 or English B HL grade 5. - Mathematics: - Knowledge of mathematics, as required for the subject Mathematics A final examination of VWO with an unrounded grade of 7.0 (out of 10) or higher or Mathematics B final examination of VWO with an unrounded grade of 6.0 (out of 10) Knowledge of mathematics, as required for the subject VWO Mathematics A with an unrounded grade of 7.0 (out of 10) or higher or VWO Mathematics B with an unrounded grade of 6.0 (out of 10).
+- Knowledge of mathematics, as required for the subject Mathematics A final examination of VWO with an unrounded grade of 7.0 (out of 10) or higher or Mathematics B final examination of VWO with an unrounded grade of 6.0 (out of 10).
 These grades should be obtained in the penultimate year for students who have not yet obtained their diploma at the time of application, or on the final exam for students who have earned their diploma.
-The grades must be made available to the RSM Admissions office by the application deadline as indicated on the RSM website. - or the International Baccalaureate: Mathematics, a grade of 5 or higher for Mathematics Standard Level or a grade of 4 or higher for Mathematics Higher Level; For diploma's obtained after 2019: Analysis & Approaches SL minimum grade 5 /Analysis & Approaches HL minimum grade 4 / Applications & Interpretation HL minimum grade 5. - 2.
+The grades must be made available to the RSM Admissions office by the application deadline as indicated on the RSM website. - or the International Baccalaureate: Mathematics, a grade of 5 or higher for Mathematics Standard Level or a grade of 4 or higher for Mathematics Higher Level; For diploma's obtained after 2019: Analysis & Approaches SL minimum grade 5 / Analysis & Approaches HL minimum grade 4 / Applications & Interpretation HL minimum grade 5. - 2.
 The selective admission procedure mentioned in Article 7.5 is in place. - 3.
 The term of validity for the test results passed is two years. - 4.
 The results of the Colloquium Doctum must be submitted by the 31 January application deadline.